Academic and Clinical Excellence

 The Center brings together faculty, staff and trainees from psychiatry, psychology, social work, nursing, and genetics to fulfill our multiple missions of helping children and families with psychiatric illness, training the next generation of clinicians in integrated family based health promotion approaches, and performing critical research on genetic and environmental influences of important emotional and behavioral disorders of childhood and adolescence.

 The VCCYF's maintain's a busy clinical service that considers risk and protective factors and the emotional health and behavioral health of the entire family when designing our multi-modal treatments.
 We use a Family Based Approach because all of the child psychopathologies are influenced by genetic factors, environmental factors and their interaction.
 Parental psychopathology can affect the environment in which that the child is raised.

 The VCCYF is active in research activities funded through the NIH, theState of Vermont, and national and international collaborations.
 Areas of research include genetic influences on developmental psychopathologies in children, determinants of adolescent exercise behavior, how genes, environment and life course impact child self-regulation, the neuroimaging correlates of mild TBI, and developmental pathology, the relation of temperament and child psychopathology and the effects of early trauma.

-We actively collaborate with colleagues in the Vermont Children Health Improvement Project (VCHIP), Fletcher Allen Health Care (FAHC), and partners around the country and world in a variety of projects.
+We actively collaborate with colleagues in the Vermont Children Health Improvement Project (VCHIP), The University of Vermont Medical Center, and partners around the country and world in a variety of projects.
 We have a child and adolescent psychiatry fellowship training program along with a clinical psychology predoctoral internship program to train more clinicians in our family based approach.
 We welcome you to explore our website further.